Buying real estate in Vietnam?

 What places are the smartest $200k buys in Vietnam as of 2026?

-As of early 2026, the smartest $200k neighborhoods in Vietnam include District 7 (Phu My Hung area) and parts of Thu Duc City in HCMC, Cau Giay and Nam Tu Liem (My Dinh) in Hanoi, and Hai Chau or Son Tra in Da Nang, because these areas combine livability with strong end-user demand.
+As of early 2026, the smartest $200k buys in Vietnam (about VND 5.2 billion) tend to be in District 7 around the Phu My Hung area and in non-luxury pockets of Thu Duc City in Ho Chi Minh City, or in Cau Giay, Nam Tu Liem (My Dinh area), and Long Bien in Hanoi, because these districts combine livability with deep end-user demand, meaning your property stays liquid if you ever need to resell.

 What can I buy with $300k in Vietnam in 2026?